BrendanHiggins/BrendanHiggins.github.io/_posts/2020-04-07-Book-Review-K-12.md

   </tr>
   <tr>
     <td colspan="5">
-I didn't enjoy reading this.
-Maybe I was just distracted with other classes when I got around to read this.
-Hard to say, one day I will revisit it.
+Maybe I was just distracted with other classes when I got around to reading this, but I struggled through the book.
+That's not to say I didn't like it, just that I had a hard time finding time to read it at that time in my life.
 The themes are interesting, the plot is good, and the general premise is realistic enough to make you give a second thought about human nature.
+The whole "nature" vs "nuture" arguement certainly comes into play.
     </td>
   </tr>
 </tbody>